History of Major League Baseball on ABC: 2020s

 ABC would return to airing postseason baseball in 2020.
 They were scheduled to air at least four of the 24 possible daytime games in the season's first ever expanded eight-series wild card round, that the networks of ESPN will air.
 Not only did this mean that ABC aired Major League Baseball games of any kind since Game 5 of the 1995 World Series, but it also marked the first time since NBC's final game in 2000, that a Major League Baseball game had aired on any broadcast network other than Fox.
 It had also been at least 9,105 days since ABC last broadcast a Major League Baseball game.

 On May 13, 2021, Major League Baseball and The Walt Disney Company announced an extension to ESPN's contract, which included exclusive rights to the Wild Card series, if the league were to expand it.
 This includes games being broadcast on ABC under a similar structure to the 2020 Wild Card series.

 On July 7, 2021, ESPN announced that a Sunday Night Baseball game between the Chicago Cubs and Chicago White Sox, scheduled for August 8 from Wrigley Field would air exclusively on ABC.
 This was the first regular season Major League Baseball game to be aired on ABC since August 19, 1995, when ABC was part of the short-lived Baseball Network and also the first ESPN-produced regular season telecast that ABC would air.

 On Saturday, September 24, 2022, and again on Saturday, October 1, 2022, during regularly scheduled college football telecasts, ABC aired live look-ins of the YES Network's telecast of the New York Yankees.
 This was due to Aaron Judge potentially hitting his 61st and 62nd home run of the season.
 This was a controversial move, many fans complained about the interruptions.
 Aaron Judge did not hit his record setting home run during the look-ins.

-In October 2022, ABC was scheduled to air at least one game from the 2022 Wild Card Series.
+On October 5, 2022, ABC was scheduled to air at least one game from the 2022 Wild Card Series.
 ABC was also in-line to broadcast a potential third game of the American League Wild Card Series between the Seattle Mariners and Toronto Blue Jays.
 Ultimately however, Seattle wound up winning the series in two games, thus it wasn't necessary.

+On October 1–2, 2024, ABC aired Games 1 and 2 of the American League Wild Card Series between the Detroit Tigers and Houston Astros.
+The games on ABC were again produced by ESPN, and during the 4th inning of Game 1 from Houston, the graphics department displayed incorrect stats during the players' at-bats.
+During the top of the 8th inning of Game 2, ABC's broadcast was hit with further technical issues that this time, resulted in poor and out of sync audio quality.

+On February 20, 2025, MLB and ESPN agreed to opt-out of their deal at the end of the 2025 season.